nationalarchives/tdr-antivirus/README.md

 ### Jenkinsfile-deploy
 This updates the lambda with the zip file from S3.

+## Deploying changes

+There are two situations where the lambda will need to be redeployed.

+### Docker image updates
+If there are vulnerabilities in the current docker images and they need to be rebuilt or dependencies need to be updated, but there are no changes to the Jenkinsfile-build or the Dockerfiles themselves, then run the [build](https://jenkins.tdr-management.nationalarchives.gov.uk/job/TDR%20Antivirus%20Build/) job.
+This will rebuild all the images with the latest base images and the latest dependencies from the package managers.

+If there are changes to the Dockerfile or Jenkinsfile-build, this will need to be reviewed and merged to master as normal, then the build job will need to be run again.

+The job will tag the images with the build number and the stage provided in the parameters.
+It will then run the bundle and deploy jobs to deploy the changes to the lambda.

+### Python code updates
+This includes our own custom code and any dependencies in requirements.txt This shouldn't need any manual intervention as it should trigger the [test](https://jenkins.tdr-management.nationalarchives.gov.uk/job/TDR%20Antivirus%20Test/) job which in turn runs the bundle and deploy jobs.
+You can run the test job manually if you need to for any reason.

 ## Running locally

 Create a virtual environment in the antivirus directory